mariaakarim/Connect-Four/README.md

   ### Maria Abdul Karim, GitHub username: mariaakarim:
   * I implemented method check diagonal in board.py.
 I also fixed few bugs in the existing code in board.py, board_view.py, and menu.py.
   I was also responsible to completing the docstrings in all of our game files.
 Moreover, I also wrote the "How to Play" section in README.md.

+  ### Andi Fan, Github username: Andi Fan
+  * Added circles to the gamescreen in boardview.

 ## License